-The main aim of needle and syringe programmes is to reduce the transmission of blood-borne viruses and other infections caused by sharing injecting equipment, such as HIV, hepatitis B and C. In turn, this will reduce the prevalence of blood-borne viruses and bacterial infections, so benefiting wider society.
-Many needle and syringe programmes also aim to reduce the other harms caused by drug use and include:
+This guideline covers needle and syringe programmes for people (including those under 16) who inject drugs.
+The main aim is to reduce the transmission of viruses and other infections caused by sharing injecting equipment, such as HIV, hepatitis B and C. In turn, this will reduce the prevalence of blood-borne viruses and bacterial infections, so benefiting wider society.

 - consult with and involve users, practitioners and the local community

 - commission both generic and targeted services to meet local need and provide a mix of services

 - develop a policy for young people who inject drugs

 - provide community pharmacy-based needle and syringe programmes